spokeldn/react-test/README.md

 - Price
 - UpdatedAt

-We would like to fetch the first 50 products from the endpoint and only fetch those product with the following productTypes:
+We would like to fetch the first 50 products from the endpoint and only fetch those product with the following productTypes (product_type):
 - Heroes
 - Sharps
-- Polos
+- Polos (notice that the collection Polos (plural) contains products with a type of Polo (singular))

 We assume that all the products have inventory and can be added to the basket.